-- The Statutes, the Internal Rules and Procedures, the Strategic Plan and the - Political Platform cannot be subject to any electronic vote between the General - 400 Assemblies. - 401 Results will be announced within one week after the closing of the vote and - include detailed information.
+- Assemblies in urgent matters.
+It is the duty of the Executive Committee to - provide enough information for the full Member Organisations to make an informed - decision. - Each full Member Organisation has 2 votes.
+When voting, abstention is always an - option. - The voting period is set to two weeks with a one week reminder. - The Statutes, the Internal Rules and Procedures, the Strategic Plan and the - Political Platform cannot be subject to any electronic vote between the General - 389 Assemblies. - Results will be announced within one week after the closing of the vote and - include detailed information. - 392 3.4.
+Tiebreakers - 3.4.1.
+Tiebreakers on point of substance - In the case of a tie between two points of substance, the vote shall be held - again.

-403 3.4.
-Tiebreakers

-3.4.1.
-Tiebreakers on point of substance

-- In the case of a tie between two points of substance, the vote shall be held - again.
 If the result is once again a tie, the body voting may choose to vote - once more, table the discussion to later in the meeting, or decide by some form - of chance.
-Note that this paragraph is not intended to apply to ties between - "yes", "no", or "abstain" where some point of substance requires a majority to - pass.

-3.4.2.
-Tiebreakers relating to elections

-- If the tie occurs between two candidates in an election, and only one may be - elected, a vote shall be held to decide between them.
+Note that this paragraph is not intended to apply to ties between - "yes", "no", or "abstain" where some point of substance requires a majority to - pass. - 3.4.2.
+Tiebreakers relating to elections - 401 If the tie occurs between two candidates in an election, and only one may be - elected, a vote shall be held to decide between them.
 If the result is once - again a tie, the body voting may choose to vote once more or decide by some form - of chance.
-At any point during this, either candidate may choose to withdraw.

-3.5.
-Dismissal of elected persons

-3.5.1.
-Dismissal of Executive Committee member
+At any point during this, either candidate may choose to withdraw. - 3.5.
+Dismissal of elected persons - 406 3.5.1.
+Dismissal of Executive Committee member - Two thirds of the Executive Committee can propose dismissal of an Executive - 408 Committee member. - The Full Member Organisations vote on the proposed resignation through - 410 electronic vote.